-Increased demand for RNs in the coming years will be driven by an aging population.
+Increased demand for RNs in the coming years will be driven in part by an aging population.
 According to the Pew Research Center, an estimated 10,000 people each day are turning 65 years old, a trend that will continue until 2030.
 As such, the health care workforce will need to grow to keep up with demand for nursing care in traditional acute care settings and the expansion of non-hospital settings such as home and long-term care.

-ANA is currently urging lawmakers to co-sponsor H.R.
-728/S. 1399, the bipartisan Title VIII Nursing Workforce Reauthorization Act of 2019, which would reauthorize nursing workforce development programs through fiscal year 2024.
-Title VIII provides the largest source of federal funding for nursing education.
-These programs are invaluable to institutions that educate RNs for practice, particularly in rural and underserved communities.
+ANA is incredibly pleased that Congress recognized the value and importance of the Title VIII legislation.
+Now that it is signed into law, it will reauthorize nursing workforce development programs through fiscal year 2024.
+Not only is it the largest source of federal funding for nursing education but the programs are invaluable to institutions that educate RNs to practice, particularly in rural and underserved communities.
 ANA will continue to lobby Congress and the Administration to appropriate more funds to the Title VIII programs each year.

 Major grant programs within Title VIII include:

-- Advanced Education Nursing: Provides grants to nursing schools, academic health centers, and other entities to enhance education and practice for nurses in master’s and post-master’s programs.
+• Advanced Education Nursing: Provides grants to nursing schools, academic health centers, and other entities to enhance education and practice for nurses in master’s and post-master’s programs.
 These programs prepare nurse practitioners, clinical nurse specialists, certified nurse midwives, certified registered nurse anesthetists, nurse educators, nurse administrators, and public health nurses.

 • Workforce Diversity Grants: Provides grants to increase opportunities for individuals who are from disadvantaged backgrounds, including students from economically disadvantaged families, as well as for racial and ethnic minorities underrepresented in the nursing profession.

 • Nurse Education, Practice, and Retention Grants: Supports schools and nurses at the association and baccalaureate degree levels.
 Grants are provided to schools of nursing, academic health centers, nursing centers, state and local governments, and other public and private nonprofit entities.
 Some grants (such as grants promoting the Magnet © hospital best practices for nursing administration) are also available to health care facilities.

 • National Nurse Service Corps: The Nurse Education Loan Repayment Program repays 60-85% of nursing student loans in return for at least two years of practice in a facility designated as having a critical shortage of nurses.
 The Nursing Scholarship Program supports students enrolled in nursing school.
 Upon graduation, scholarship recipients are required to work full time for at least two years in a facility designated as having a critical shortage of nurses.

-- Nurse Faculty Loan Program: Establishes loan programs within schools of nursing to support students pursuing master’s and doctoral degrees.
+• Nurse Faculty Loan Program: Establishes loan programs within schools of nursing to support students pursuing master’s and doctoral degrees.
 Upon graduation, loan recipients are required to teach at a school of nursing in exchange for cancellation of up to 85% of their educational loans, plus interest, over four years.

 • Comprehensive Geriatric Education Grants: Provides grants to train nurses who provide direct care for the elderly, to support geriatric nursing curriculum, to train faculty in geriatrics, and to provide continuing education to nurses who provide geriatric care.